A paleo friendly low carb meatza pizza is basically just a seasoned ground beef mix cooked flat to make a crust. Then

 I’m not sure where the idea of meatza came from, but it really is a novel idea.
 It’s a perfect way to make low carb pizza crust.
 Just grab your favorite ground meat, season it and roll it out into a dough.

 The flavor combinations are endless for this meaty low carb crust.
 Simply change the toppings to customize it to your liking.
 I think a bunch of low carb vegetables would be delicious on top of the meatza pizza crust.

 I think it would be a lot of protein to put meat toppings on a meat based low carb crust.
 I prefer using the crust for a cheese or vegetable pizza.
 That way, you are getting a more complete meal.

 Of course, the choice is ultimately up to you.
 And, you can certainly put pepperoni or sausage on the meatza pizza crust.
-But, you’ll want to make sure you don’t overload on protein as it can turn into glucose.
+But on a keto diet, most find it’s optimal to eat moderate protein so you may not want to overdo it.

 Next time, I will try using low carb pizza sauce and different toppings.
 However, I thought this paleo friendly meatza pizza was excellent with the tomatoes and spinach.